Naseband/ProcessLoopbackCapture/README.md

 Uses [cameron314's readerwriterqueue](https://github.com/cameron314/readerwriterqueue) to transport samples from the main audio thread to the user callback via a helper thread.
 This allows the end-user callback to be non-time-critical.

+The usage of the queue can be disabled at run-time or compile-time, which results in the callback to be called from the audio thread directly.
+In this mode it is the user's responsibility to handle the audio data without blocking for longer than the device's buffer duration.
+Usually, it is around 10ms.

 # Usage

 To start capturing an application, create an instance of the ProcessLoopbackCapture class and a callback that it can use.